LOCATION

 A desire to live in a garden gave way to four pavilions in the woods.

-This modern house was designed to be in dialogue with its environs.
-Nestled among a heritage redwood and mature oaks in upscale suburban Menlo Park, this home was conceptualized as four pavilions in a garden.
-Connected by glass walkways, the pavilions form a three-sided outdoor courtyard that places the garden at the center.
-Large, floor-to-ceiling glazed walls and sliding doors blur the lines between indoors and out, affording outdoor access year-round.
+We designed this Californian modern house to be in dialogue with its environs.
+Nestled among a heritage redwood and mature oaks in Menlo Park, we conceptualized this estate as four pavilions in a garden.
+Connected by glass walkways, the pavilions form a semi-enclosed courtyard that places the garden at the center.
+Large, floor-to-ceiling glazed walls and sliding doors afford outdoor access year-round.

-The 6,922-sf, two-story space balances quietude and family togetherness with each pavilion marrying form and function.
-A covered walkway guides you to the first pavilion — a grand, double-height “living” space that spills onto an expansive backyard, complete with raised pool and lounge areas; perfect for entertaining.
-The adjacent “eating” pavilion provides opportunity to gather round the kitchen island while overlooking the great room.
-Opposite, the semi-private, his and her “study” pavilion is connected to the “sleeping” pavilion which houses the master suite and kids’ bedrooms.
+The 6,922-sf, two-story space balances quietude and family togetherness with a design that encourage access to the outdoors.
+A covered walkway leads to the first pavilion — a grand, double-height “living” space that opens to expansive grounds, complete with raised pool and lounge areas.
+The adjacent “dining” pavilion provides opportunity to prepare meals around the kitchen island while overlooking the great room.
+Opposite, the semi-private, his and her “study” pavilion is connected to the “sleeping” pavilion which houses the primary suite and kids’ bedrooms.

-Passive strategies drove the design.
-Skylights provide stack-effect ventilation and work in concert with the operable windows and doors to pull in daylight and air.
-Photovoltaics, radiant heating and a whole house fan reduce energy loads.
-A durable, low-maintenance material palette of cedar, steel, and glass, not only withstand the daily wear-and-tear of two teenagers (one a soccer aficionado), but also creates a restrained modern vision in a neighborhood that is typically known for its faux historical styles.
+Earth-friendly strategies drove the design.
+Skylights provide stack-effect ventilation and work in concert with the operable windows and doors to pull in daylight and fresh air.
+Photovoltaics, radiant heating, and a whole house fan reduce energy loads.
+A high-performing, refined material palette of cedar, steel and glass, not only withstand the daily wear-and-tear of two teenagers (one a soccer aficionado), but also creates a restrained modern vision in a neighborhood typically known for its faux historical styles.

-The result is a highly functioning house that combines a woodsy, rural sensibility with Miesian precision.
+The result is a highly functioning home that combines a woodsy sensibility with Miesian precision.